Loading...

 Name: Choose a name unique to this .

-: The zone where you wish to physically host the vCPU.
+: The zone where you wish to physically host the server.
 Choosing A - Auto selects a zone automatically.
 This setting can be changed after provisioning.

-SSH Keys: Select the premade .
+SSH Keys: Select premade .
 You must first have a key stored in the SSH Key Manager.
-For more information about how to create and add SSH Keys, see .
+Learn how to .

 In this tab, you will find an overview of all assets belonging to the selected VDC.
-You can change vCPUs, RAM, vCPU Server status, and size without having to manually update each vCPU Server in the Workspace.
+You can change cores, RAM, server status, and size without having to manually update each VM in the Workspace.

 (Optional) Create a of the system for recovery in the event of problems.

-When you no longer need the backups of a deleted vCPU Server, delete them manually from the to avoid unnecessary costs.
+When you no longer need the backups of deleted VMs, delete them manually from the to avoid unnecessary costs.

 vCPU